 Corporate Massage aside, Mindfulness practices have been leveraged and made available within workplaces for some time and we’re advocates.

-How could anyone in their right mind (pun intended) dispute the basic values of mindfulness: a quieter mind, greater mental clarity and awareness of the world around us.
+How could anyone in their right mind (pun intended) dispute the basic values of mindfulness: a quieter mind, greater mental clarity, awareness of our bodily sensations and appreciation of the world around us.

-I have practiced TM, otherwise known as Transcendental Meditation for years off and on and as with most things, feel the greatest benefit when I practice it regularly.
+At Seated Massage, we have practiced TM, otherwise known as Transcendental Meditation for years off and on and as with most things, feel the greatest benefit when we practice regularly.

-I am calmer.
-And I notice all that is associated with this state of calm.
+We are calmer.
+And we notice all that is associated with this state of calm.

 Clearer thought, a relaxed body and a greater scope for consideration of others and their needs.
 This is a really lovely ‘place to be’.

 However it is a discipline.
-Another discipline in my already over-disciplined life.
+Another discipline in our already over-disciplined lives.

 According to Larry Cammarata Ph.D in his article ‘Mindfulness: If not now, when?’
 “The practice of mindfulness is a process that trains the mind and body to be fully present to the reality of the present moment, without the added thoughts, fantasies, and images that obscure the moment.”
 He also states: